CVPR-Anonymous-6389/GiTE/README.md

 Dear Reviewers, this is the cleaned code for submitting "GiTE: A Generic Vision Transformer Encoding Scheme for Efficient ViT Architecture Search".

-The training scripts are put under `scripts/`, and the implementation of TA-GATES is put under `my_nas/`.
+The training scripts are put under `scripts/`, and the implementation of GiTE is put under `my_nas/`.
 Besides, we also provide the training data (under `data/`) and configurations (under `cfgs/`) to enable the reproducibility.
 In the following parts, we will guide you to reproduce the experiments in our paper.

 To install all requirements, run
 ```sh